 I bet there are days when you take a look at your e-commerce data, and it makes you want to drive up the wall and say grrr…..
 I can relate to that feeling.

-It’s hard to read the different insights and metrics (and we didn’t even mentioned the interpretation), especially when it comes to your customers’ behavior.
+It’s hard to read the different insights and metrics (and we didn’t even mention the interpretation), especially when it comes to your customers’ behavior.

 These questions are essential to ask, as the growth of your E-commerce store relies on your customers: the way they find your business, how much they purchase, how often they do so, and how satisfied they are with your service.